codebycruz/lpm/README.md

 # lpm

-`lpm` is a simple and lightweight package manager for Lua, written in Lua.
+`lpm` is a package manager for Lua, written in Lua.

 It was created due to my frustration with the current status quo of package management in the Lua ecosystem.